adanb13/archive-teams-chat/README.md

 Step 5: You can minimize the chrome browser if desired.
 Keep an eye on the terminal, to make sure script is running properly.
 Browser will close once finished.

-*Note: You can ignore any "device_handle" and "passthrough" errors
+*Note: You can ignore any "device_handle"/"handshake" and "passthrough" errors